clrpoon/Cs337-Project3/README.md

 5. clearing the recipe and asking if you want to cook something else if you say you don't want to cook this anymore
 6. greeting you with hellos and goodbyes

+Sidenotes:
+We are having trouble surpressing some warnings.
+If this error pops up please ignore it.
+It is due to a tensorflow version error. (https://github.com/tensorflow/tensorflow/issues/35100)

+W tensorflow/core/kernels/data/generator_dataset_op.cc:103] Error occurred when finalizing GeneratorDataset iterator: Cancelled: Operation was cancelled

 ~ Thanks for a great quarter! ~